 A comfortable camp located in a prime position for tracking chimpanzees.

-Gombe Forest Lodge is set on the shore of the Mitumba stream, by a white- sand beach with shady trees.
+Mbali Mbali Gombe is set on the shore of the Mitumba stream, by a white- sand beach with shady trees.
 Views over Lake Tanganyika and the Congo Mountains provide the perfect evening vista.
 Your safari begins at Kigoma Town with a boat journey, passing through fishing villages and scenic hills before reaching the park - a perfect extension to the classic Tanzanian wildlife safari.

 Accommodation & Facilities

 The spacious tents face Lake Tanganyika on raised wooden platforms and are adequately spaced to ensure privacy.
-Decorated in a distinct African style with locally produced furniture, Gombe Forest Lodge has the ambience of a truly authentic safari camp.
+Decorated in a distinct African style with locally produced furniture, Mbali Mbali Gombe has the ambience of a truly authentic safari camp.

 Each tent has a private viewing deck, equipped with safaris chairs and a table, enabling fantastic views of the Lake Tanganyika and the wildlife that flocks here.